prat3ik/ui-api-performance/UI automation tests/README.md

 #### 3. Gitlab CI:
 We have setup continuous integration(CI) pipeline using GitlabCI, so we can execute the tests over there as well.
 Steps:
-- Move to CI pipeline: https://gitlab.com/prat3ik/toptal-ui-automation/-/pipelines _(NOTE: Toptal gitlab ac. did not have enough permission to build the CI pipeline -- already requested for it)_
+- Move to CI pipeline
 - Click on the Run pipeline button
   ![run-pipeline](https://drive.google.com/uc?export=view&id=1aZG6Ik0D3M9nfnZvhmRxDGYb_191yxze)
 - Observe the result